leahwicz/mirror-devops-workitems-action/README.md

 # Future Features
 Coming soon - the option to copy the workitem contents to the GitHub issue and the close out the workitem in Azure DevOps.

+Please feel free to open an issue with more suggestions.

 ## Usage
 See [action.yml](action.yml) For comprehensive list of options.